A Proposal for a Strategic Hierarchy in Functional Integration

 Good organization - as defined by Feldenkrais - provides or enables the ability to move from the standing or sitting position in all primary or cardinal directions with a minimum of muscular effort.
 Hence, effective action is potentiated by good organization.
 As an added and significant bonus, minimum effort maximizes our ability to make kinesthetic-sensory distinctions, thereby helping to create information.

 I have devoted the past 48 years to the study, exploration, practice, and teaching of Moshe Feldenkrais' insights.
-During the past 16 months, I have been working with people virtually.
+During the past sixteen months, I have been working with people virtually.
 This experience has helped to renew and crystalize for me the primacy and brilliance of "treating the person and not the problem."
 I believe that with a clear understanding of the hierarchy of criteria for optimal self-organization, we can better realize Feldenkrais' dictum and potentiate our practice of Functional Integration.